 Triton Realty brokers sale of multifamily properties in Avondale and University Village

-Triton Realty Group, a privately held boutique multi-family brokerage firm located in Chicago has a sold a pair of apartment buildings, including one in the Avondale neighborhood and another on University of Illinois at Chicago’s campus.
+Triton Realty Group, a privately-held boutique multi-family brokerage firm located in Chicago has a sold a pair of apartment buildings, including one in the Avondale neighborhood and another on the University of Illinois at Chicago’s campus.

 3755-57 W. Addison Street | 3549-53 N. Hamlin Avenue – Avondale, Chicago

-Built in 1920, the 16-unit apartment building features 10 two-bedroom one-bathroom units and six (6) one-bedroom one-bathroom units.
+Built-in 1920, the 16-unit apartment building features 10 two-bedroom one-bathroom units and six (6) one-bedroom one-bathroom units.
 15 of the 16 units have recessed brick balconies.
-The property has separate heat and electric and all major base building work is in good condition.
+The property has separate heat and electricity and all major base building work is in good condition.

 911-13 S. Miller Street – Little Italy/University Village, Chicago